MindNode Triad

 Settings & Devices

 Now that we have all the controls covered let's talk about how you can speed up your workflow.
-In this section, you'll learn about how to navigate through Settings in MindNode, customize the appearance to your preferences by adding and removing features you (not so) often use, and connect MindNode to Apple Watch or Apple Pencil and Mouse pointer.
+In this section, you'll learn about how to navigate through the Settings and Document Picker in MindNode, customize the appearance to your preferences, and connect MindNode Next to the Apple Pencil and Mouse pointer.
 You'll also be led through several touch gestures which is a very intuitive way to improve your workflow as well.

 Settings